-I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) Facilities must include at least one of the following: I.D.1.a).(1) court clinics, inpatient forensic units, outpatient forensic clinics, or private practices; or inpatient and outpatient facilities, or specialized facilities that provide psychiatric care to correctional populations that include at least one of the following: prisons, jails, hospital-based correctional units, halfway facilities, rehabilitation programs, community probation programs, forensic clinics, juvenile detention facilities, or maximum security forensic hospital facilities.
-(Core) I.D.1.b) Support services at all participating sites must be available so that non-clinical duties do not adversely impact fellows' participation in the learning components of rotations and didactics, and to ensure a physically safe environment in which fellows may carry out their clinical and educational functions. ^(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: ^(Core)

-I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; ^(Core)
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities must be available and functioning and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+(Core) - I.D.1.b) Operating rooms must be equipped for foot and ankle surgery.
+(Core) - I.D.1.c) There should be clinical services available for the education of fellows, including radiology, pathology, rheumatology, endocrinology, laboratory medicine, infectious disease, rehabilitation, and prosthetics and orthotics.
+(Detail) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care if the fellows are assigned in-house call; (Core)